 What are your favorite Seattle restaurants or bars right now?
 What do you order there?

-I about cried when the West Seattle Fish House re-opened recently after almost a full year of being completely closed.
+I about cried when the West Seattle Fish House Like Add to a List re-opened recently after almost a full year of being completely closed.
 Best fish and chips I’ve ever had!
-Now I’m anxiously awaiting New Luck Toy to come back so I can satisfyingly my never-ending craving for their honey prawns.
+Now I’m anxiously awaiting New Luck Toy Like Add to a List to come back so I can satisfyingly my never-ending craving for their honey prawns.

 What are your favorite local businesses or shops, aside from restaurants?

-Don’t let the beauty fool you—I’m a butch queen at heart and spend a few days a week at the Boxing Gym Westside punching bags and sweating buckets.
+Don’t let the beauty fool you—I’m a butch queen at heart and spend a few days a week at the Boxing Gym Westside Like Add to a List punching bags and sweating buckets.
 Best workouts I’ve ever had and great vibes from everyone there all around.